Asian Rhinoplasty

 What are some common errors seen in Asian rhinoplasty?

 Some common reasons exist as to why patients come for revision rhinoplasty.
 For example, a surgeon may surgically narrow the nostrils (creating a pasted-on appearance), use an implant on the tip (which can shift and become visible), or unnecessarily break the nasal bones (which can lead to uneven bone position or an unnatural flow to the nasal contour).
-In particular, the nasal bridge and nasal tip are often mistreated when it comes to Asian noses and rhinoplasty.
+In particular, the nasal bridge and nasal tip are often mistreated by poor techniques when it comes to Asian noses and rhinoplasty.

 Some bodies do not respond well to silicone, Gortex, and other foreign body implants.
-Recent advances in Asian rhinoplasty allow Dr. Lee to build up the nasal bridge and tip without having to use foreign substances.
+Recent advances in Asian rhinoplasty allow Dr. Lee to build up the nasal bridge and tip without using foreign substances.
 Therefore, there is little risk of implant rejection.
 Rib grafts are occasionally necessary to build up the nasal bridge, but in many cases, Dr. Lee can successfully use natural septal or ear cartilage to build up the nose.

 When will I see the final results after my procedure?